xiazeyu/infomall-org-uva/content/en/docs/tutorial/rivanna-superpod.md

 ### Allocation

-As a token of appreciation, we have created a *superpodtest* allocation such that you may run benchmarks and tests without spending your own allocation.
-A single job can request up to 4 nodes with 32 GPUs.
+A single job can request up to 4 nodes with 32
+GPUs.
 Before running multi-node jobs, please make sure it can scale well to 8 GPUs on a single node.

-We kindly ask you to keep other beta testers and the general users in mind by refraining from dominating the queue with high-throughput jobs through this allocation.

-If you are the PI and wish to delegate the testing work to someone else in your group, you are welcome to provide one or two names with their computing IDs.

 Slurm script
 Please include the following lines: